Sjhunt93/IAP-2019-2020/Tutorials/Part 2/12 - Algorithms and Program design.md

-# Practical 12 – Algorithms and Program design
+# Tutorial 12 – Algorithms and Program design

 This week we will explore building a number of programs and explore several algorithms.
 We will not be learning any new syntax this week, but rather reinforce our understanding of the concepts covered so far.